fxonai/saas-starter-kit/PRODUCT_CONTEXT.md

 **MVP: Simple Programs**
 The existing Team entity can scope programs to organizations, and User/TeamMember entities can support program managers.
 Recommend creating new entities for program users and tasks.
 Support onboarding workflows with a set of tasks that need to be completed within a time frame.

-- `Program` - Onboarding templates with program type (time-oriented or outcome-based) scoped to teams
+- `Program` - Onboarding templates with program type scoped to Teams
 - `Stage` - Logical groupings of tasks for better organization
 - `Task` - Individual actionable items with verifiable outcomes, expected time frames, and parent-child relationships for grouping
-- `ProgramUser` - Links users to programs with roles (participant, hiring_manager, mentor, buddy) and progress tracking
+- `ProgramUser` - Links users to programs with roles (program_manager, participant, hiring_manager, supporter) and progress tracking
 - `UserProgress` - Tracks completion status and notes for tasks, stages, and programs for each ProgramUser
 - `Prerequisites & Dependencies` - Define prerequisites and dependencies between tasks